Relaxation Techniques That Really Work

 Chronic stress can affect your emotions and behavior by making you irritable, impatient, less enthusiastic about your job, and even depressed.

-To keep stress at a minimum and reduce its effects on your life, you need to find and practice healthy ways to manage it, advises the American Academy of Family Physicians.
+To keep stress at a minimum and reduce its effects on your life, you need to find and practice healthy ways to manage it, says the American Academy of Family Physicians.
 Try the following techniques to see what works best for you.

 Take a breath